-The Cattaraugus County Department of Community Services uses the Single Point of Accountability model for assessment of referrals of children and adolescents who meet the following criteria:
+The Cattaraugus County Department of Community Services uses the Single Point of Access (SPOA) model for assessment of referrals for children and adolescents who meet the following criteria:

-- Involved with other service providers such as School
+- Involved with other service providers such as School, Committee on Special Education, Child Welfare or Child Protection Services, and Juvenile Justice/Probation.

-The SPOA model insures that a strong collaboration will be developed between parents and service providers and that services will be delivered in a coordinated way between home-school-and community.
+The SPOA model ensures that a strong collaboration will be developed between parents and service providers and that services will be delivered in a coordinated way between home-school-and community.

 Conventional Mental Health Services vs. SPOA